-It is obvious, clear and visible that the sexual subjective aspects are fatally crystallized into those multiple entities which as a whole constitute that which is called Seth (the ego) by the Egyptians.
+It is obvious, clear, and visible that the sexual subjective aspects are fatally crystallized into those multiple entities which as a whole constitute that which the Egyptians call Seth (the ego).

 The normal generative power of our sexual endocrine glands is obvious.